Stroke in the Covid-19 era

 FGAOU in "First Moscow State Medical University named after THEM.
 Sechenov "Ministry of Health of Russia (Sechenov University), Moscow, Russia

-The role of antioxidant therapy in patients with the new coronavirus infection of the Covid-19 of the Motenza and Severe
+Personal: The role of antioxidant therapy in patients with a new coronavirus infection of COVID-19 of moderate and severe course

 Authors: